 The doctor will perform neurological tests to determine if the bone spurs are causing any pinched nerves.
 The doctor will check for tingling or numbness.
 They will also test for decreased nerve signal by checking the muscle strength.

-If neurological symptoms are found, an MRI or CT scan will usually be done to see the extent of the nerve involvement.
-This step is crucial to creating an effective plan for treatment.
+If neurological symptoms are found, an MRI or CT scan will usually be performed to evaluate the extent of the nerve involvement.
+This neurological examination is crucial to creating an effective plan for treatment.